Notes on the octonions: Spin structures

-Let $W$ be an $8$-dimensional oriented real Hilbert space, equipped with a positive triple cross product~\eqref{eq:tc}, let $\Phi\in\Lambda^4W^*$ be the Cayley calibration defined by~\eqref{eq:Phi}, and assume that $\Phi\wedge\Phi>0$.
-Recall that, for every unit vector $e\in W$, there is a normed algebra structure on $W$, defined by~\eqref{eq:NDA}.
+Assume $W$ is equipped with a positive triple cross product~\eqref{eq:tc} and that its Cayley calibration $\Phi\in\Lambda^4W^*$ in~\eqref{eq:Phi} satisfies $\Phi\wedge\Phi>0$.
+Recall that, for every unit vector $e\in W$, there is a normed algebra structure on~$W$, defined by~\eqref{eq:NDA}.
 This normed algebra structure can be recovered from an intrinsic product map